18F/intercessor/README.md

 `python processors/validattor [micah to fill in]`

 ### Query the SAM API
 The SAM data utility queries the SAM API based on DUNS number and returns a JSON version of the response.
 A list of requested fields can be supplied to limit the response to only the data required.
-A full list of available fields and their definitions are available at [SAM Field Definitions](http://gsa.github.io/sam_api/sam/fields.html).
+A full list of available fields and their definitions are available at [SAM field definitions](http://gsa.github.io/sam_api/sam/fields.html).

 Example usage: